 If you’re still wondering what to eat, the Mediterranean diet has been shown to be beneficial.
 For supplements, most available over-the-counter multivitamins are sufficient as daily supplements. (*)

 3. Drink Enough Water

 Replenishing your body on a daily basis is vital to proper body function.
 It helps to carry nutrients to your cells and is important in digestion and flushing toxins from your system.
-It keeps the blood clean and skin soft and stretchy.
+It keeps the blood clean and the skin soft and stretchy.

 Drink additional ounces of water for the following situations: